ECB's Draghi meets Merkel ahead of crunch meeting

 "If every central bank would only buy the bonds of its own country, then it would reduce the risk that it would come to an undesired redistribution of financial risks," he said.

-(Reporting by Andreas Rinke and John O'Donnell; Writing by Michelle Martin; Editing by Noah Barkin and Rosalind Russell)
+(Reporting by Andreas Rinke and John O'Donnell; Writing by Michelle Martin; Editing by Noah Barkin and)